Mastalgia

 Breast Biopsy

-Sometimes breast imaging is done to alleviate patient's anxiety, and once they are reassured with a negative imaging result, they stop seeking further medical assistance.
+Sometimes, breast imaging is done to alleviate patients' anxiety, and once they are reassured with a negative imaging result, they stop seeking further medical assistance.

 Treatment / Management

 In the majority of cases, general reassurance that these pain episodes are not associated with breast cancer or any other grave pathology helps alleviate patient symptoms, and they no longer seek medical assistance.
-However, a few, about 15% to 20%, still require treatment because of either the negative impact this disease has on their life or increased intensity and frequency of pain episodes after the first visit.[2]
+However, a few, about 15% to 20%, still require treatment because of either the negative impact this disease has on their life or the increased intensity and frequency of pain episodes after the first visit.[2]
+The initial step in the management of such a patient is to search for the exact etiology of mastalgia and focus on alleviating their pain with conservative treatment.

 Conservative Management

-Using well-fitting sports bra:[11][16]
+Using a well-fitting sports bra:

-This helps to contain and provide support to the heavy, pendulous painful breasts during strenuous physical activities of the day.
-60% to 70% of women report pain relief with the use of adequately fitted breast garments.
+This helps to contain and provide support to the heavy, pendulous, painful breasts during strenuous physical activities of the day.
+60% to 70% of women report pain relief with the use of adequately fitted breast garments.[11][16]

 Use hot and cold compresses: